httpcats/http.cat/README.md

 You can clone it, replace the information with the new one and export as a JPG image.

-Then, upload it to both `public/images` and `public/images-original` folders and update the [statuses.js](https://github.com/httpcats/http.cat/blob/master/src/lib/statuses.js) file.
+Then, upload it to both `public/images` and `public/images-original` folders and update the [statuses.ts](https://github.com/httpcats/http.cat/blob/master/lib/statuses.ts) file.

 ## Credits

 Thanks to [@girliemac](https://github.com/girliemac) for creating the amazing http status cats images.

-Thanks to [@pfdborges](https://github.com/pfdborges) for creating the http.cat logo.
+Thanks to [@pfdborges](https://github.com/pfdborges) for creating the http.cat logo (RIP my friend).

 Thanks to [@nataly-enne](https://github.com/nataly-enne) for the status 501 image.